 Phase 3 : Near Earth Flight Tests

-The first spacecoach would be launched into low earth orbit, and after an initial shakedown period, would be fueled with enough water for the equivalent of a Earth-Mars or Earth-Venus roundtrip (12-14 km/s delta v).
-The ship would execute a series of step up/step down orbit changes, while remaining close enough to Earth that the crew could escape or rendezvous with a rescue craft should a serious problem develop.
+The first spacecoach would be launched into low earth orbit, and would execute a series of step up/step down orbit changes, while remaining close enough to Earth that the crew could escape or rendezvous with a rescue craft should a serious problem develop.
 These test flights would last for one to two years, long enough to simulate an interplanetary mission, and fully test all system components and processes, such as on board life support, agricultural systems, etc. The first flights would most likely be unmanned, and the systems scaled up for habitation once the platform and its systems have been validated in flight (much as Bigelow Aerospace has been doing with its unmanned flight tests for its inflatable structures).

 Phase 4 : Long Range Missions

-While Phase 3 is underway, additional ships could be built in low earth orbit, possibly with improvements, or the original test ship(s) could be refueled and upgraded for the next journeys.
-They would then proceed to more distant locations, from lunar orbit (10 km/s roundtrip) to the Martian moons (11.5 km/s round trip).
-The Martian moon Phobos is an especially interesting destination which we discuss in detail on this site as it will be possible to land an entire spacecoach on the surface, thus enabling the mission to include a lot of interesting geological science (e.g. excavate the surface to research its composition and the availability of useful materials that could be utilized by future missions).
+While Phase 3 is underway, additional ships could be built in low earth orbit, possibly with improvements, or the original test ship(s) could be refueled and upgraded for the next journeys, and then deliver to high orbit or a Lagrange point via electric propulsion (to reduce inital construction and delivery costs).
+They would then proceed to more distant locations, from lunar orbit to the Martian moons and beyond.
+The Martian moons Deimos and Phobos are especially interesting destinations which we discuss in detail in our upcoming book, as it will be possible to land an entire hab modules on the surface, thus enabling the first missions to establish permanent bases (while reducing mass for the return trip, and thus costs).

 One of the key benefits of the spacecoach system is that these systems are not designed for a specific destination.
-They will be highly reusable so a single ship could travel to many destinations during a mission or series of round trip missions, while they can be upgraded as they are refueled after each trip.
+They will be highly reusable so a single ship could travel to many destinations during a series of missions, while they can be upgraded as they are refueled after each trip.